 It seems like most of us live our lives based on the clock.
 We wake up at a certain time, work on a schedule and scrutinize our performance on how long it takes us to accomplish things.
-If we get more done in less time, we feel good about it.
-But when something takes longer than we anticipated, we feel disappointed with our performance.
+If we get more done in less time, our productivity feels like a source of happiness.
+But when something takes longer than we anticipated, we can feel disappointed with our performance.

 I think we can all agree that the clock is not the problem.
-The problem is that we tend to base our worth on how productive we are.
-We’ve been programmed to believe there is a finish line out there somewhere and once we reach it we will be done.
+The problem is that we tend to base our worth on our level of productivity.
+We’ve been programmed to believe there is a finish line out there somewhere and once we reach it we will finally be done.
 And what does being done represent?
-Being done represents being happy and relaxed, right?
+Well, emotionally, it usually represents greater happiness and a chance to relax, right?

-Being done is only an illusion because we always find more to do.
+Being done is only an illusion because we can always find more to do.
 In fact, we usually want more to do because a balanced amount of productivity feels good.
-There is absolutely nothing wrong with productivity.
-There is only a problem when we start basing our happiness on our rate of achievement.
+We all like getting things done so there is absolutely nothing wrong with productivity.
+There is only a problem our happiness it built around productivity.